insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Polynomial regression

-[Polynomial regression](https://www.jeremyjordan.me/polynomial-regression/) is very similar to linear regression, with a slight deviation in how we treat our feature-space.
+[Polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression) is very similar to linear regression, with a slight deviation in how we treat our feature-space.

 ### Logistic Regression

-The goal of [logistic regression](https://www.jeremyjordan.me/logistic-regression/), as with any classifier, is to figure out some way to split the data to allow for an accurate prediction of a given observation's class using the information present in the features.
+The goal of [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), as with any classifier, is to figure out some way to split the data to allow for an accurate prediction of a given observation's class using the information present in the features.
 For instance, if we were examining the Iris flower dataset, our classifier would figure out some method to split the data based on the following: sepal length, sepal width, petal length, petal width.

 https://www.youtube.com/watch?v=yIYKR4sgzI8

 ### Decision Trees

-[Decision trees](https://www.jeremyjordan.me/decision-trees/) are one of the oldest and most widely-used machine learning models, due to the fact that they work well with noisy or missing data, can easily be ensembled to form more robust predictors, and are incredibly fast at runtime.
+[Decision trees](https://en.wikipedia.org/wiki/Decision_tree) are one of the oldest and most widely-used machine learning models, due to the fact that they work well with noisy or missing data, can easily be formed as more robust predictors, and are incredibly fast at runtime.
 Moreover, you can directly visual your model's learned logic, which means that it's an incredibly popular model for domains where model interpretability is important.

 ### SVM

-[Support vector machines](https://www.jeremyjordan.me/support-vector-machines/) classifier works well in complicated feature domains, albeit requiring clear separation between classes.
+[Support vector machines](https://en.wikipedia.org/wiki/Support-vector_machine) classifier works well in complicated feature domains, albeit requiring clear separation between classes.

 SVM  is a supervised machine learning model that uses classification algorithms for two-group classification problems.
 After giving an SVM model sets of labeled training data for each category, they're able to categorize new text.